 Procuraduría General de la República (PGR)

 The PGR is Mexico's Attorney General's Office.
 PGR's duties include investigation and prosecution of money laundering and terrorist financing.

 UIF is the Financial Intelligence Unit in Mexico.
 The Mexican Financial Intelligence Unit collects the necessary information regarding money laundering risks and reports to high-level units.
 The Financial Intelligence Unit checks for suspicious transactions and initiates legal action if it detects an illegal transaction.

 Mexico's AML law applies to businesses, branches, and offices in Mexico.
-Banking, financial services, gambling and the construction industry in Mexico have to comply with AML laws.
+Banking, financial services, gambling, and the construction industry in Mexico have to comply with AML laws.
 Companies in these industries must establish AML policy and AML control mechanisms.
-Companies under obligation are audited by regulators.
+Regulators audit companies under obligation.